 Figure 3.
 Step 1: Divide the trajectory into segments (vertical dashed lines) and reduce each individually.
 Each segment has n conformations from time t1 to tn.
 Step 2: For each segment, extract characteristic conformations (blue dots) and remove redundant ones (red dots).
-Stage 3: Select the most representatives from the previous conformations.
+Stage 3: Select the most representative conformations among the previous conformations.

 Step 1: Partitioning

-Divide the trajectory into segments to reduce them locally and in parallel (dotted vertical lines, Figure 3).
-This is carried out by dividing the trajectory from the start to the end in segments with N conformations each, where N is an input parameter.
-Local reductions allow to focus on the particular characteristics of each segment that will determine the global characteristics of the trajectory.
-And parallel reductions allow to improve the algorithm efficiency when it runs on machines with more than one processor (e.g. multi-core computers) (Figura 4).
+In step 1, the trajectory is divided into segments to reduce them locally and in parallel (dotted vertical lines, Figure 3).
+This process is carried out by dividing the trajectory from the start to the end in segments with N conformations each, where N is an input parameter.
+Local reductions allow focus on the particular characteristics of each segment that will determine the global characteristics of the trajectory.
+The parallel reductions allow improved algorithm efficiency when it runs on machines with more than one processor (e.g., multicore computers) (Figure 4).

-Figura 4.
+Figure 4.
 The trajectory is divided into m segments (S1, ..., Sm), and each segment is processed separately and in parallel on a machine with n processing cores.
-The results of the extraction and selection steps (S1 ’, ..., Sm’) are independent of each other and join to form the reduced trajectory.
+The results of the extraction and selection steps (S1 ’, ..., Sm’) are independent of each other and are joined to form the reduced trajectory.

-Stage 2: Extraction
+Step 2: Extraction

-Quickly extract the characteristic conformations of each segment and eliminate the redundant ones.
-This is carried out efficiently by means of a rapid clustering approach that performs relatively few pairwise comparisons and, instead of grouping similar conformations of a segment, extracts the most dissimilar ones.
+In step 2, the characteristic conformations of each segment are rapidly extracted, and the redundant ones are eliminated.
+This step is efficiently carried out by means of a rapid clustering approach that performs few pairwise comparisons and extracts the most dissimilar conformations of a segment instead of grouping similar ones.

 Here, we improved the fast clustering algorithm of Hobohm and Sander (1992) to work with a trajectory segment and exploit the implicit order of its conformations given by its simulation time (black horizontal line, Figure 3).
 The algorithm selects the initial conformation at time t1 as the first characteristic.
 Then, the algorithm compares the previous characteristic with the following conformation.
-If dissimilar, then the conformation becomes a new characteristic, otherwise, the conformation is redundant and is removed (red dots, Figure 3).
-The process continues with the rest of conformations until finishing in the final one at time tn, thus producing the set of representative characteristics of the segment (green dots, Figure 3)
+If dissimilar, the conformation becomes a new characteristic; otherwise, the conformation is redundant and is removed (red dots, Figure 3).
+The process continues with the remaining conformations until finishing with the final one at time tn, thus producing the set of representative characteristics of the segment (green dots, Figure 3).

 Step 3: Selection

-Take the conformations of previously extracted characteristics and cluster them to select the most representative characteristics.
-To find these representatives, the algorithm uses a k-medoids strategy (PAM algorithm [13]) that calculates the k conformations (medoids) whose average difference between all the other members of the group is minimal.
+In step 3, the conformations of the previously extracted characteristics are clustered to select the most representative characteristics.
+To identify these representatives, the algorithm uses a k-medoids strategy (PAM algorithm [13]) that calculates the k conformations (medoids) with the minimal average difference between all the other members of the group.

-However, the PAM algorithm needs as input the dissimilarity matrix with the pairwise comparison of all-versus-all conformations of the trajectory segment, which is an intensive computational task when the number of conformations is very large.
-But, this task is feasible to perform since the algorithm is working here with a reduced set of characteristic conformations (previous step) of a trajectory segment and not of the complete trajectory.
+The PAM algorithm needs as input a dissimilarity matrix with the pairwise comparisons of all-versus-all conformations of the trajectory segment; generating this matrix is an intensive computational task when the number of conformations is very large.
+However, this task is feasible here since the algorithm is working with a reduced set of characteristic conformations (attained in the previous step) of a trajectory segment and not the complete trajectory.

 Results and Discussion

-Three tests were carried out to evaluate the capacity and performance of the proposed algorithm: first, reduction of three trajectories using the proposed algorithm; second, comparison of the intrinsic information preserved by the reductions from both the proposed algorithm and two other folding reduction techniques; and third a performance comparison.
+Three tests were carried out to evaluate the capacity and performance of the proposed algorithm.
+In the first test, reduction of three trajectories was performed using the proposed algorithm.
+In the second, the intrinsic information preserved by the reductions was compared between the proposed algorithm and two other folding reduction techniques.
+In the third, the performance of the methods was compared.

 Reduction of protein folding trajectories